qingchen239/QCUI/READMES/README.eng.md

 |![Figure 1.7](../Figures/Figure-1.7.png)|![Figure 1.8](../Figures/Figure-1.8.png)|

 ## How to use

-Copy the contents of the MOD file ("QCUI_ version number.big" (such as "QCUI_1.0.big") and "QCUI_ version number.skudef" (such as "QCUI_1.0.skudef)) into the game folder of "Red Alert 3".

-2. Open the "RA3_language_1.12.SkuDef" (e.g. "RA3_Chinese_t_1.12.SkuDef") file in the game folder with a document processing program, and insert the "add-big QCUI_version number.big" (e.g. "add-big QCUI_1.1.big") in the second line, and then save.
+Open the "RA3_language_1.12.SkuDef" (e.g. "RA3_Chinese_t_1.12.SkuDef") file in the game folder with a document processing program, and insert the "add-big QCUI_version number.big" (e.g. "add-big QCUI_1.1.big") in the second line, and then save.

 ## Update the journal